 The Kagiso unit trust fund range is offered by Kagiso Collective Investments Limited (Kagiso), registration number 2010/009289/06, a voting member of the Association for Savings and Investment SA (ASISA).
 Kagiso is a subsidiary of Kagiso Asset Management (Pty) Limited [a licensed financial services provider (FSP No. 784)], the investment manager of the unit trust funds.

 Unit trusts are generally medium to long-term investments.
 The value of units will fluctuate and past performance should not be used as a guide for future performance.
-Unit trusts are traded at ruling prices and can ergage in scrip lending and borrowing.
+Unit trusts are traded at ruling prices and can engage in scrip lending and borrowing.
 Exchange rate movements, where applicable, may affect the value of underlying investments.
-So used as of the one applicable and can erges and commissions is available upon request.
+Different classes of units may apply and are subject to different fees and charges.
+A schedule of the maximum fees, charges and commissions is available upon request.
 Commission and incentives may be paid, and if so, would be included in the overall costs.
 All funds are valued and priced at 15:00 each business day and at 17:00 on the last business day of the month.
 Forward pricing is used.
 The deadline for receiving instructions is 14:00 each business day in order to ensure same day value.